Free your facial expressions

 Your face should be devoid of any previous expression in order to display your emotions correctly.

-As you age, the expressions you've held the most get engraved on your face.
+As you get older, the expressions you've held most often in your life become permanently etched into your face.

 Engraved facial expression